-There will also be summative end of topic multiple choice guizzes.
+There will also be summative end of topic multiple choice quizzes.

-TSAT Assessment January
+TSAT: Assessment November

-Students will be assessed on Topics from the Autumn Term.
-The assessment will be online and last 40 minutes.
+Students will be assessed on Topics from Year 7 and From Year 8 Autumn Term.

+The assessment will be online and last for 40 minutes.
 The format will be a mixture of multi-choice questions and text-based questions.
 Students will complete the assessment in their computer Science Class.
 A revision guide will be available on Satchel:One.

-TSAT Assessment May
+TSAT: Assessment May

-Students will be assessed on Topics from the Autumn, Spring and early Summer Term.
-The assessment will be online and last for 30 minutes.
+Students will be assessed on Topics from Year 7 and From Year 8 Autumn Term and Spring Term.
+The assessment will be online and last for 40 minutes.
 The format will be a mixture of multi-choice questions and text-based questions.
 Students will complete the assessment in their computer Science Class.
 A revision guide will be available on Satchel:One.